Deinol/URPStencilBuffer/README.md

 # How to Set Up the Stencil Buffer

+This guide provides instructions for configuring the stencil buffer in Unity's Universal Render Pipeline (URP).
+The stencil buffer is a powerful feature for creating advanced rendering effects, such as masking objects or applying different visual styles to specific areas of a scene.

 There are two methods to set up the stencil buffer:

 1. Using the **StencilBufferMask** shader and URP's render features.